KZKS01/Chatter/README.md

 ## Next Steps:
 * More features:
-  * comment on other users' posts
   * react to a post using different emojis
-  * follow other users
-  * share someone's posts on my feed to my account
   * the ranking of hashtags
   * send messages to different users